boosh/dawg/README.md

 # Dawg - Wireguard on Digital Ocean
 With a single command, this repo will create a Digital Ocean droplet (server) and configure it as Wireguard server, optionally importing previously created client configs.
 This means you can destroy and recreate the server and it will come back up without needing to reconfigure your clients.
+E.g. you could do this on a cron to shut the server down when you're usually asleep and bring it up before you wake up to save money.

 ## Features
 * Create a Digital Ocean server configured with Wireguard